CBhavra/Individual-Project/README.md

 ### Future Implementations

-I have many possible implementations that I could input:
+I have many possible implementations that I could make:

 - To begin with I would have like to have completed the stats table